Manaslu Circuit Trek

 Our Manaslu Circuit Trek itinerary is 17 days long, including arrival and departure.
 You can also tailor-make the itinerary as per your requirements and time availability.

-No, you cannot do Manaslu Circuit Trek solo.
+No, you cannot do Manaslu Circuit Trekking solo.
 As per the rules of the Nepal government, there have to be two trekkers in the group, not including the guide/porters.
 Moreover, you can only get a restricted area permit with a licensed trekking agency.

 To go on the Manaslu Circuit Trek, you not only have to prepare your body physically but also mentally.
 You can start preparing for the trek 3 to 4 weeks before the beginning of the journey.
 To prepare, you can exercise, focusing on core strength and increasing stamina.
 Swimming, cycling, jogging, hiking, etc. are also great ways to prepare for the Manaslu Circuit Trek.
 Likewise, you also have to prepare yourself to survive in the bare minimum facilities and adjust to a very simple lifestyle during the trek.